JUNE 2026: NO MAN'S LAND

 Specs

-- Submit first 7,500 words plus synopsis
+- Submit the whole manuscript plus synopsis

 - Subject line: FICTION SUBMISSION – JUNE PRINT – [Your Title]